-3.1 DEFINITION AND FEATURES OF NEGOTIABLE INSTRUMENTS
+3.1 DEFINITION AND FEATURES OF NEGOTIABLE INSTRUMENT

 The law relating to negotiable instruments is contained in the negotiable Instruments Act, 1981.
 It is an act to define and amend the law relating to promissory note, bills of exchange and cheques.
 The purpose of the Act is to present an orderly and authoritative statement of the leading rules of law relating to the negotiable instruments.
+The word negotiation has come from latin word "negos" which means "business".